 Ad spending on Private Marketplace (PMPs) has grown markedly over the last few years.
 So, why is this happening?
-Why publishers are shifting from open exchanges to PMPs?
+Why are publishers shifting from open exchanges to PMPs?
 There are key reasons for this trend.

-PMP deal is a programmatic media buying method that the publisher sets up only for select advertisers.
 Unlike open auctions, PMP is an invitation-only bidding process where publishers invite selected buyers to take place in real-time bidding.

 The publishers set a minimum price for the bidding that is referred to as the ‘floor price’ and is negotiated before the auction starts.

-Some of the Benefits of a Private Marketplace/PMP Deal are:
+Quick Benefits of a Private Marketplace/PMP Deal are:

-• PMP deals give publishers better inventory control.
+- PMP deals give publishers better inventory control.

-• Direct access to first-party data for advertisers.
+- Direct access to first-party data for advertisers.

-• Allow publishers to invite advertisers to bid selectively.
+- Allow publishers to invite advertisers to bid selectively.

-• Improves ROI and pricing for publishers and brand safety & response rates for advertisers
+- Improves ROI and pricing for publishers and brand safety & response rates for advertisers

 PMP deals provide benefits for both publishers and advertisers.